Controlling incremental technical debt

 Questions about the reliability of technical debt inventory data

 As noted in an earlier post, for any given DRP, the DRP team needs to know which assets bear that project’s TDIQ.
-In the TDIQ approach, any data previously or concurrently gathered about the location of instances of ATD0 remains valid.
-It maintains its validity because the TDIQ approach doesn’t retire any instances of ATD0.
+In the TDIQ approach, any data previously or concurrently gathered about the location of instances of ATD0 remains valid, because the TDIQ approach doesn’t retire any instances of ATD0.
 However, in the ATD approach, such inventory data must be corrected to account for the retirement of whatever instances of ATD0 are retired in the ATD approach.
-Thus, there are problems if ATD0 inventory data has already been collected, or if it’s being collected in parallel with the DRP.
-The DRP team must then take steps to adjust the inventory data regarding locations of ATD0 as it retires instances of it.
+Thus, if ATD0 inventory data has already been collected, or if it’s being collected in parallel with the DRP, the DRP team must take steps to adjust the inventory data regarding locations of ATD0 as it retires instances thereof.
+There is of course a risk that this will not occur as needed, which can create problems for any subsequent DRP for which the ATD0 is contained in its TDIQ.
+This can be especially challenging if there are multiple DRPs in process simultaneously, each working on different TDIQs, potentially in different debt-bearing assets, but all encountering and retiring instances of ATD0.

 Unconstrained scope creep